 800 million people suffer from malnutrition.
 Millions don’t have enough food to lead an active life.
 About one quarter of the world’s population is threatened by unsufficient food supply.
 So globalisation should imply a new international economic order that can enable poorer countries to supply sufficient food for their people.
 No country should be obliged to buy food for its citizens on the world market.
 So a country that has to import most of its corn for prices on the world market could run into serious problems because any stock change could actually bull the market thus excluding millions of people from the international food market.

+My figures represent individuals genetically almost identical but also quite different.
+They speak different languages, use different scripts and have different religions.
+Their cultures show a great diversity.
+They have achieved cultural assets and their cultural heritage should be preserved.
 More and more people however realise how fragile their culture has become, how their language isn’t used any more, how their history has been forgotten and how avant-garde artists are not appreciated any more.
 There is an increased awareness for these problems also among developing countries whose position will be especially important for the future negotiations of the World Trade Organisation (WTO).
 One common purpose to be achieved is to preserve cultural diversity with all its essential effects on mankind.

 Xenia Marita Riebe.

 photo by Siegfried Mayska